 #5 You Need Your 10,000 Hours of Practice

 I know, I know, fans of the Tradingsim blog hear me preach this practically every post, so I will keep it short.
 Studies have shown you need to practice something for 10,000 hours before you become an expert.
 Think about in your personal jobs or careers.
 If you are an executive, when looking for a job employers require 10 to 15 years of experience.
 If you do the simple math an annual full-time equivalent is ~2,00o hours.
 So, if you really think about it, employers are saying you should have between 20,000 and 30,000 hours of experience before they will let you run a department.
-Well guess what folks; same thing applies to day trading.
-Practicing off hours will allow you to exponentially ramp up the time it takes to hit that 10,000 hour expert level.
+Well, guess what folks; the same thing applies to day trading.
+Practicing off-hours will allow you to exponentially ramp up the time it takes to hit that 10,000-hour expert level.

 #6 Helps You Realize All Charts don’t Go to the Moon

-Early on in my career I would scan the market for specific setups that had huge gains.
+Early on in my career, I would scan the market for specific setups that had huge gains.
 I would identify a particular pattern with the same indicators to find that sweet spot.
 Once I had my configuration set up, historically these winning charts appeared to be everywhere.
-Problem was when I tried to do this in real-time things didn't work out as planned.
+The problem was when I tried to do this in real-time things didn’t work out as planned.
 Active trading nowadays is done with computers and the level of games going on in terms of false breakouts is insane.
 What practicing to day trade taught me is that it is more important to book profits from the singles versus always swinging for the fences.
-These fly me to the moon setups will only play out 10% to 20% of the time, so stop expecting it to happen every time you put on a trade.
-Focus on getting in a rhythm of just making money and when the big boy trade comes you'll know it.
+These fly-me-to-the-moon setups will only play out 10% to 20% of the time, so stop expecting it to happen every time you put on a trade.
+Focus on getting in a rhythm of just making money and when the big boy trade comes you’ll know it.

 #7 Learn Your Own Day Trading Style